eugencic/cryptography-and-security/Lab1/Caesar Permutation/CaesarPermutation.md

 ### Output Example
 ```
 Enter the text you want to encrypt (uppercase): MEINYOU
+Enter the secret message: LOVE
-Enter the key (how much you want to shift): 5
+Enter the shift: 5
 The original message: MEINYOU
+The new alphabet: LOVEABCDFGHIJKMNPQRSTUWXYZ
-The encrypted message: RJNSDTZ
+The encrypted message: SFPTECL
 The decrypted message: MEINYOU
 ```